danask/MagBuy/README.md

 - Uploaded images must be below 5MB and one of these types - jpg, jpeg, gif, png.
 Images are cropped.
 - Adding new product, 3 images must be defined.
 - Editing product, 3 images must be defined or none.
+- You must first create Super category, Category, Subcategory and specifications before creating new product or the server will response with Error 500